Why Investors Shouldn’t Chase the S&P 500 or Any Benchmark

 - More importantly, strict adherence to a plan shields you from the irrational behavior of the herd which is often driven by euphoria or panic.

 Benchmarks don’t fund your investment goals.
 Only an investment strategy can do that.
-Without an investment strategy based in sound principles and practices, many investors succumb to the emotions of greed or fear which causes them to act in ways that are counter to their long-term objectives.
-It must start with clearly defined goals and targeted objectives with a specific time horizon, so you can determine how much you need to invest, the required rate of return needed to achieve your objective, and how much risk you will need to assume to achieve that rate of return.
+Without an investment strategy based in sound principles and practices, many investors will more often than not succumb to the emotions of greed or fear which causes them to act in ways that are counter to their long term objectives.
+It must start with clearly defined goals and targeted objective with a specific time horizon, so you can determine how much you need to invest, the required rate of return needed to achieve your objective, and how much risk you will need to assume to achieve that rate of return.

 Finally, invest for your own purposes and keep your eye on your target.
 That is the only benchmark that really matters.